Tshokey/3813ICT-Assignment-Phase2/README.md

     { path: 'admins', component: Admins,}
 ];
 ```
-- The default link opens the login page.
+- Default route opens the login page.

 Component-Service Interaction
-- Login/Register: `AuthService` updates current user and persists in lcalStorage.
+- Login/Register: `AuthService` updates current user and persists it in localStorage.
-- Groups/Channels: UI components call GroupService and ChannelService to manipulate localStorage, updating lists and UI reactively.
+- Groups/Channels: Components call GroupService and ChannelService to manipulate localStorage, update the lists and UI reactively.
-- Role-based UI: Views conditionally dispay actions such as create group/channel based on roles via AuthService.
+- Role-based UI: Components display actions conditionally based on roles using AuthService.